EvanHuang7/ai-tools/README.md

 - Run `Certbot` with `Nginx` to get a SSL certificate
   - ⚠️ Note: If running into port `80` is used issue, make sure you reserve port `80` for `nginx` by killing all existing processes listening to port `80`.
 Also, make sure the `ports` of `frontend` to be `- 8080:8080` in `docker-compose.yml` file
+  - This cli would do
+    - Certbot obtains and installs the SSL certificate via Let's Encrypt
+    - It **configures your Nginx to use the certificate**
+    - The cert is saved on disk (usually in /etc/letsencrypt/)

 ```
 sudo certbot --nginx -d appName-yourName.duckdns.org